 Do you know what firefighters use to put out a fire?
 The answer may seem obvious, but there is more than one answer to this question.

-Firefighters use a variety of agents to put out fires, but by far the most commonly used agent is water.
-Other special agents include firefighting foam, Dry Chemicals (Monoammonium Phosphate), Dry Powders (Sodium Chloride), Wet Chemicals (Potassium Acetate) and Carbon Dioxide (CO2).
+Firefighters use mostly water to put out fires.
+They sometimes use other agents include firefighting foam, Dry Chemicals (Monoammonium Phosphate), Dry Powders (Sodium Chloride), Wet Chemicals (Potassium Acetate), and Carbon Dioxide (CO2).